Koha backup is not only a technical task. It is the safety plan for your library system.

 sudo koha-run-backups --output /backups/koha --days 7

-And keeps backups for 7 days.
+The command keeps backups for 7 days.

 sudo koha-run-backups --output /backups/koha --days 7 --exclude-indexes

 For a beginner-friendly production setup, keep at least 7 daily backups and one weekly off-server backup.
-If your library has heavy circulation, consider longer retention.

 Method 3: Manual Koha Database Backup Using mysqldump

-Basic backup:
+Basic database backup:

 sudo mysqldump -u root -p koha_library > koha_library.sql

-Compressed backup:
+Compressed database backup:

 sudo mysqldump -u root -p koha_library | gzip > koha_library.sql.gz